gerarjos14/wpematico_rss_feed_reader/readme.txt

 === RSS Feed Reader ===
-Contributors: etruel
+Contributors: etruel, khaztiel, gerarjos14
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B8V39NWK3NFQU
-Tags: wpematico, RSS Feed Reader, autoblog, rss, feed, read, matic Requires at least: 4.1
+Tags: wpematico, RSS Feed Reader, autoblog, rss, feed, read, matic Requires at least: 6.4
-Tested up to: 4.9
+Tested up to: 6.5.3
-Stable tag: 1.0.2
+Stable tag: 1.0

 Add On for WPeMatico plugin.
 Adds a feature to

 == Description ==
 The RSS Feed Reader addon further enhances the functionality of WPeMatico by allowing to read and display the RSS feed results using shortcodes, page templates or the get_the_content function on your WordPress site without creating the posts.

 = How it works =

 The RSS Feed Reader plugin simplifies RSS feed integration and allows you to customise the way feed results are dynamically displayed on your WordPress site with flexible options such as shortcodes, page templates and WordPress’ internal function to change the content with get_the_content filter on each selected Custom Post Type.